rowtype-yoga/.github/profile/README.md

 Open anarchic (anarkhia, meaning "without a ruler") code collective.
 We develop libraries for PureScript.

 Anybody can join us.
 Especially library maintainers.
 As a collective we distribute the maintenance burden among each other.
-Just write us on the [PureScript Discord Chat](https://purescript.org/chat).
+Just write us on the [PureScript Discord Chat](https://purescript.org/chat) or open a [Discussion](https://github.com/orgs/rowtype-yoga/discussions).

 ## Web
 * 💌 [fetch](https://github.com/rowtype-yoga/purescript-fetch) - A minimalist library for using fetch (aka browser http client) in PureScript